Know More, Know Clearer: A Meta-Cognitive Framework for Knowledge Augmentation in Large Language Models: Conclusion

 \section{Conclusion}

 This paper presents a novel meta-cognitive framework for reliable knowledge augmentation via differentiated intervention and alignment.
-By partitioning the knowledge space into mastered, confused, and missing regions, our approach enables targeted expansion while systematically calibrating subjective confidence with objective accuracy.
-Experimental results demonstrate that our framework significantly elevates the model's knowledge accuracy and optimizes its underlying cognitive capabilities, leading to clearer knowledge boundaries and structured internal states.
+We discover a universal exponential decay relationship between uncertainty and accuracy, providing a theoretical foundation for meta-cognitive alignment in LLMs.
+Building on this insight, we partition the knowledge space into mastered, confused, and missing regions to enable targeted intervention, and introduce a bidirectional entropy-based optimization algorithm for systematic confidence calibration.
+Experimental results demonstrate that our framework significantly elevates knowledge accuracy and optimizes cognitive capabilities, leading to clearer knowledge boundaries and structured internal states.